 The Aquila Loop Trail is open to hikers, cyclists and equestrians.

 Sierra Vista Trail (3.2 miles) connects the Boccardo Trail to the Calaveras Fault Trail and traverses the hillside.
 Views from this trail are of Penitencia and Arroyo Aguague canyons and Downtown San Jose.
 Trail sections go through annual grasslands and coast live oak woodlands.
 A segment of Sierra Vista Trail goes through steep cliffs of sedimentary geology showing that this area used to be an ancient seafloor before plate tectonics pushed the land up.

 Calaveras Fault Trail (3.3 miles) travels from the Sierra Vista Trail along the Calaveras fault line passing through chaparral, coast live oak woodland, and California Bay Laurel woodland.
 All 3.3 miles of this trail are part of the Bay Area Ridge Trail.
 The Calaveras Fault Trail crosses Upper Penitencia Creek.
 This is an “out and back” trail with a view of the southern portion of the San Francisco Bay.

-To hike all of the trails in the preserve would be a strenuous hike of 12.7 miles along with another 1.8 miles of trail within Alum Rock Park.
+To hike all of the trails in the preserve would be a strenuous hike of 14.2 miles.

 Cattle graze on the property, so please close the gate after entering the trail.
 The cows are being used to improve grassland habitat for plant and animal diversity.
 The breed of cattle is Corriente.
 They have gentle dispositions and are very curious.